Western Naval Command: History

 On 30 December 1957, the office of Flag Officer Commanding (Flotillas) was re-designated Flag Officer Commanding Indian Fleet (FOCIF), while the command of the shore establishments was upgraded to the Two Star appointment of Flag Officer Bombay (FOB) in June 1958.
 The FOCIF and FOB reported to the Chief of the Naval Staff.
 On 1 March 1968, the FOB was upgraded to the Three Star of Vice Admiral and was re-designated Flag Officer Commanding-in-Chief Western Naval Command (FOC-in-C WNC).
 The Indian Fleet was renamed as Western Fleet with the Flag Officer Commanding Western Fleet (FOCWF) reporting into the FOC-in-C WNC.

 Area of responsibility

 The Western Naval Command (WNC) is the sword arm of the Indian Navy and naval operations conducted on the western seaboard would be central to the outcome of any conflict at sea against Pakistan.
 The Western Fleet is the two-star level operational formation of the Western Naval Command.
 It utilises Mumbai and Karwar as its home ports, with INS Kunjali, its HQ in Mumbai.

-The fleet at the WNC is based under Flag Officer Maharashtra Area (FOMA) and provides naval defence in the sensitive north Arabian Sea adjacent to Pakistan.
+The fleet at the WNC is based under Flag Officer Commanding Maharashtra Naval Area (FOMA) and provides naval defence in the sensitive north Arabian Sea adjacent to Pakistan.

 INS Kadamba, a large naval base, was constructed under Project Seabird and completed in 2005.
 This naval base, at Karwar in Karnataka, is used exclusively by the Indian Navy.